Competing Risks SurPyval Modelling

 from matplotlib import pyplot as plt

-The CompetingRisks class fits a parametric distribution independently to each failure cause and combines them into a joint model.
+The CompetingRisks class estimates a non-parametric cumulative incidence function (CIF) for each failure cause, using the Nelson-Aalen or Kaplan-Meier estimate of the overall survival function.
 Pass the observed times, a cause indicator, and optional censoring flags:

 # Simulated data: two competing causes